zerc/django_molder/README.rst

 render_form
 ===========

-Gets form as first arg.
-Iterates through the fields and render them.
-Extra kwargs passed in each field.
+Gets form as its first arg.
+Iterates through the fields and renders them.
+Extra kwargs passed to each field.

 render_messages
 ===============

-Just render the messages (django.contrib.messages)
+Just renders the messages (django.contrib.messages)